yikunpku/RNA-MSM/README.md

 You may also gain entry to our [online web server](https://aigene.cloudbrain2.pcl.ac.cn/#/rna-msm), wherein you can provide the target sequence, and subsequently receive the MSA files and two downstream tasks prediction results located via email.

 The input MSA file should be be situated within `./results` folder, and its suffix ought to be `.a2m_msa2`.

+#### Downstream Task Data

+The training, validation, and testing datasets used for our downstream tasks are currently available to the public and can be downloaded via this [link](https://drive.google.com/drive/folders/1jYqk7rAp9ysJCBXOa5Yx4Z9es89h-f2h?usp=share_link).

 ### Access Pre-trained Model